nickalreadyinuse/alpinefaction/README.md

 Most important:
 * Fixes for critical security vulnerabilities
 * Multiplayer level automatic downloader (using API at https://autodl.factionfiles.com)
-* Fixed infamous submarine explosion bug (and other FPS-related issues)
+* Fix for infamous submarine explosion bug (and other FPS-related issues)
 * Enemies explode into gibs when killed by explosives
 * Autosave at the start of every level
 * Support for any resolution and aspect ratio
 * Fullscreen, windowed, borderless window modes
 * Enhanced mouse input
 * Ability to skip cutscenes
-* Fixed water/lava rising functionality in Geothermal Plant
+* Restored water/lava rising functionality in Geothermal Plant
 * Enhanced graphics options such as anti-aliasing and full color range lighting
 * High resolution HUD and vector fonts
 * Many performance and graphical improvements